 It’s no secret that the U.S. healthcare system is in deep trouble.
 Staggering statistics appear each day.
 Obesity, heart attacks, diabetes, cancer, dementia—America is awash in chronic disease.
 Meanwhile, a whopping 86 percent of the more than $3 trillion our nation spent in 2016 on healthcare did not actually go toward making people healthy.
 This money was spent on chronic illness, supporting a medical care system that results in a life sentence of doctor visits, drugs, procedures, and pain.
-Fed up with the revolving door of drug- and procedure-based contemporary medicine, in 2011 I bought a 275-year-old working farm in my home state of New Jersey and opened my primary care practice right in the middle of the growing fields.
+Fed up with the revolving door of drug- and procedure-based contemporary medicine, in 2011 I bought a in my home state of New Jersey and opened my primary care practice right in the middle of the growing fields.

 I was committed to giving patients and the public access to the healing properties of conscientiously grown fresh produce.
 Thus, Ethos Farm and Primary Care were born amid the lush rolling countryside of the Garden State.
 Every Saturday during the growing season, our “Doctor’s Farm Market” offers dark leafy greens and other colorful vegetables, fruits, herbs, flowers, and more to patients and the public.
 On other days, you’ll find me planting, seeing patients, teaching medical students and residents, introducing a Mindful Kitchen cooking class, or leading a hike across the verdant property.

 With deep roots in farming and a belief in Food as Medicine, I’m convinced that the policies of the USDA have played a primary role in creating the epidemic of chronic illness that underpins America’s healthcare crisis.
 These policies are determined by one of the most complicated puzzles of U.S. legislature, the Farm Bill.